enveda/NMR-Networking/README.md

 # NMR-Networking

 This is a coding package to support the implementation of HSQC Molecular Networking as described in the paper 'Structure Characterization with NMR Molecular Networking'.
-If you use any of the resources described in this work, please cite out paper at  "INSERT CITATION HERE"
+If you use any of the resources described in this work, please cite out paper which is currently available as a preprint{https://chemrxiv.org/engage/chemrxiv/article-details/68c0a2679008f1a46773dc60}

 ## Install
 ### Prerequisites
 - Python 3.9–3.12
 - OS: Linux/macOS recommended

 ### Poetry-based install: